fourjuaneight/blog/content/uses.md

 - **[Apollo](https://apolloapp.io)** -  The _only_ Reddit app.
 - **[Tweetbot](https://tapbots.com/tweetbot/)** - You're an animal if you use the official Twitter app.

-There are obviously several more hardware and software I use.
+There are several more hardware and software I use.
 But these are the main things I cannot live without daily.

 ---